 You may not, but in 2004 Blockbuster Video had 60,000 employees.
 Today, it doesn’t exist.
 Its value proposition was pretty straightforward – you’d walk into one of 9,000 Blockbuster Video stores and rent a movie to take home.

-What Blockbuster didn’t take seriously was that streaming movies online was going to be a thing.
-By the time it figured it out – even tried to stream movies itself – it was too late.
+What Blockbuster didn’t take seriously was that streaming movies online would be a thing.
+It was too late by the time it figured it out – even tried to stream movies itself.

 Whether you are a market leader or trying to become one – technical change is part of your future.
 Charles Schwab is a perfect example of an “old company” that has shown it can embrace change.
-Faced with the prospect of the internet and the impact it would have on investing, Schwab recognized the need to commit to online trading fully and was one of the first major Brokerage Firms to do so.
+Faced with the prospect of the internet and its impact on investing, Schwab recognized the need to commit to online trading fully and was one of the first major Brokerage Firms to do so.
 It’s even more amazing knowing that Charles Schwab’s brand color is beige – the blandest and least bold of brand colors.

-If you now realize that you need change and are considering a digital transformation for your company – know this going in Change is an all-encompassing organizational decision.
+If you now realize that you need change and are considering a digital transformation for your company, know that going into Change is an all-encompassing organizational decision.

 Congratulations- you are done with the easiest part once you’ve selected and procured the software.
 Too often, there is little thought given to the hardest part.
 Buying Software isn’t the hard part.
 I can go out and buy a Chinese Dictionary.
 Learning the language is unquestionably the harder part.
 Software is no different.
-Once you have the software, invest in patience and the right people to make your change effort a success.
-If you don’t – can you go pick up the latest Star Wars for me at Blockbuster?
+Once you have the software, invest in patience and the right people to make your change effort successful.
+If you don’t, can you pick up the latest Star Wars for me at Blockbuster?

 If you want to learn more about what you can do to make change a success at your organization, start with a self-assessment.